 Distance between two Objects in Unity

-In this article we will look at different ways to calculate the distance between two objects in Unity, this can be useful for example to know how far away the character is from a point of interest, or to activate mechanisms when the character is at a certain distance.
+In this article we will see different ways to calculate the distance between two objects in Unity, this can be useful for example to know how far is the character from a certain point of the scenario or to activate mechanisms when the character is at a certain distance.

 Setting up the scene

 Let’s make a very simple scene that will have two spheres with 3D texts to indicate the number of the sphere and the distance between them.

 The camera will have assigned the Script named “Distances” which is the one that will calculate the distance and write the values on the screen.
 As an extra, we’ll add a Line Renderer component to draw a line from one object to another.

 In figure 2, we see that there are fields for both objects and for the distance indicator.
 We also have an enum that allows us to choose if we want to calculate the distance in space or projected in a certain plain.